 Launch A Loyalty Program: One of the best ways to Encourage Repeat Purchases, Increase Average Order Value, and even shorten the time between checkouts is to Reward Customers Every Time They Buy.
 Consider setting up a Loyalty Program that rewards clients for the amount they spend or the number of purchases they make.
 You can offer them credits, coupons or even free gifts.
 If you aren’t sure which rewards to include in your Loyalty Program, ask customers directly.

 Send Engaging E-Mails: When customers purchase from your Online Store, you can automatically subscribe them to your company’s E-Mail List.
 After signup, you can begin sending targeted newsletters, promotions and discounts based; on their profile and prior purchases.
 With a Conversion Rate of 4.29%, E-Mail Marketing has one of the Highest Conversion Rates of Any Digital Channel, according to Shopify.
+This Means; E-Mail Can Be An Effective Platform for Driving Repeat Purchases, Up-Sells or Cross-Sales.

 Offer A Discount For Repeat Purchases: Many companies offer discount codes to encourage first-time customers to make a purchase.
 Yet offering a coupon or a set discount for a Repeat Purchase can also improve your Retention Rate.
 If you do opt for this type of offer, make sure it provides more value than any publicly available discounts; so it makes customers feel sufficiently appreciated.
 For example, you might offer a larger discount than usual or send an offer right when the customer is due for renewal.